anikacheerla/georegressor/README.md

 ## Direct Use

 StreetCLIP can be used out-of-the box using zero-shot learning to infer the geolocation of images on a country, region, or city level.
-Given that StreetCLIP was pretrained on a dataset of stree-level urban and rural images, the best performance can be expected on images from a similar distribution.
+Given that StreetCLIP was pretrained on a dataset of street-level urban and rural images, the best performance can be expected on images from a similar distribution.

-Broader direct use cases
+Broader direct use cases are any zero-shot image classification tasks that rely on urban and rural street-level understanding or geographical information relating visual clues to their region of origin.

 ## Downstream Use

 StreetCLIP can be finetuned for any downstream applications that require geographic or street-level urban or rural scene understanding.
+Examples of use cases are the following:

+**Understanding the Built Environment**

+- Analyzing building quality
+- Building type classifcation
+- Building energy efficiency Classification

+**Analyzing Infrastructure**

+- Analyzing road quality
+- Utility pole maintenance
+- Identifying damage from natural disasters or armed conflicts

+**Understanding the Natural Environment**

+- Mapping vegetation
+- Vegetation classification
+- Soil type classifcation
+- Tracking deforestation

+**General Use Cases**

+- Street-level image segmentation
+- Urban and rural scene classification
+- Object detection in urban or rural environments
+- Improving navigation and self-driving car technology

 ## Out-of-Scope Use